craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Noble Thief

 You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], stealing from rich water merchants and travelers alongside bands of like-minded fighters.
+You do what you must for your kin to survive.

 You gain +2 to your Dexterity Score and +1 to your Charisma Score.
 You are proficient in the Stealth and Survival Skills.
 You know [[Desertspeech (language)]], and your choice of one of the following;
 	- [[Golopak (language)]]